-Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account ment Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
+Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account

+The master fund may become a victim of fraud or other criminal acts.
+It may suffer losses due to errors by employees of the master fund's Management Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
 These events may be caused or exacerbated by failure to take sustainability into account.